-Acted in an emergency to prevent significant bodily harm or evil to themselves or another.
+- Acted in an emergency to prevent significant bodily harm or evil to themselves or another.

-There was no adequate legal alternative.
+- There was no adequate legal alternative.

-The DUI did not create a greater danger than the one avoided.
+- The DUI did not create a greater danger than the one avoided.

-The defendant did not substantially contribute to the emergency.
+- AND, the defendant did not substantially contribute to the emergency.

 If you are wondering how to get out of a DUI in California and want to hire a top DUI defense lawyer, we invite you to call for a Free consultation.
-No matter how smart you are, it is nearly impossible to fight a DUI without a lawyer.
+No matter how smart you are, it is nearly impossible to fight DUI charges without a lawyer.

-How to Beat a DUI or DWI?
+How to get out of a DUI or DWI?